Sharing my Ramblings

 A human BEING, is all too freeing.

-Russel is a 59 year-old alcoholic and addict whose active addiction began early in his teens.
+Russel is an alcoholic and addict whose active addiction began early in his teens.
 After a horrendous and terrifying rock bottom he was duped into attending rehabilitation in 2015 and has been clean and sober ever since.
 He co-founded the first secular AA meeting, Secular Serenity, in Cape Town, South Africa in 2017 which remains his home group.
 He is a student of philosophy and enjoys writing poetry about his addictions and recovery.
 In his free time he enjoys serene activities such as motorcycling, scuba diving and deep sea fishing.

 Back in January Russel wrote this article, posted on AA Agnostica: MY Program, not The Program.